 In this example, the variable named myVar is set to the value returned by the type MyCustomClass of the assembly myassembly.dll when executing the method Execute() .
 Optionaly, you can pass some parameters to the type MyType when instantiating it.
 In this example, the class MyCustomClass has a constructor accepting two parameters (foo, bar).

-In this first release, you can’t use the variables at many places. the usage is strictly limited to the following places:
+You can’t use the variables at all places.
+The usage is limited to the following places:

 - Parameter of a query

 - In the comparisons (equal, more-than, less-than) for a row-count

 - In the operators of predicates of the assertions row-count, all-rows, no-rows, some-rows and single-row